 Good governance is about doing things properly.
 It is the means by which the Council demonstrates that it is taking decisions for the good of the people in Elmbridge in an open and equitable way.
-It recognises the standard of behavior that supports good decision-making.
+It recognises the standard of behaviour that supports good decision-making.
 It is the foundation for the delivery of good quality services and fundamental to showing that public money is well spent.

-On the basis of the Annual Assurance Statements received from Heads of Service for the period relating to 31 March 2019 and the corporate governance health check undertaken by Internal Audit, there are no significant governance issues to report.
-Furthermore, the review of the Council's system of governance and internal control has not identified any significant weaknesses.
+On the basis of the Annual Assurance Statements received from Heads of Service for the period relating to 31 March 2020 and the corporate governance health check undertaken by Internal Audit, there is one matter that is of a significant governance nature in relation to an outcome where major improvement required in several areas was identified for 2019/20.